 - Scalability without compromising performance

 Using technologies like Advanced Query Accelerator and RA3 instances, Redshift optimizes its query speed to a great extent.
-Queries in Redshift also make use of Machine Learning and result caching to deliver faster results.
+Queries in Redshift also make use of machine learning and result caching to deliver faster results.

 Amazon uses end-to-end encryption and network isolation to offer the best security to its consumers.
 Not only that, it integrates with AWS CloudTrail, through which an organization can audit all Redshift API calls.

 Another great enterprise data warehouse alternative is Google BigQuery.
 This data warehousing solution is fully managed as well, along with being scalable and serverless, which means you do not have to set up or manage any infrastructure.
 The range of features offered by BigQuery at a cost-effective model is super impressive and attracts many consumers.
-Let us, deep dive, into the salient features of BigQuery.
+Let us dive deep into the salient features of BigQuery.

 Features of BigQuery

 Without charging an extravagant amount of money, BigQuery allows us to analyze data present in more than one cloud.
 It achieves this by decoupling its storage and compute components.